mees-van-wel/hexa-center-website/src/routes/guide/system/tipsandtricks/index.md

 ![Example of date selector](/images/guide/tipsandtricks-example-of-date-selector-initial-screen.JPG "Example of date selector")

 **The Month selector** In the day selector, click on the year and month to open the Month selector.
 This screen allows you to select a year via the `left and right arrow buttons`, and a specific month from that year via the abbreviated month names.
+Selecting a month brings you back to the Day selector, where you can now choose a specific date from the selected month.

 ![Example of month selector](/images/guide/tipsandtricks-example-of-date-selector-month.JPG "Example of month selector")

 **Year selector:** Clicking on the year from the **Month selector** opens the Year Selector.
-Navigate through years by using the `left and right arrow buttons`, just like you would when selecting a day in the **Day selector**.
-Selecting a year brings you to the **month selector**, followed by the **Day selector**, basically allowing you to work back from years, to months, to individual days again.
+Navigate through sets of years by using the `left and right arrow buttons`, just like you would when selecting a day in the **Day selector**.
+Selecting a year brings you to the **month selector**, after selecting a month you are presented with the **Day selector** again, basically allowing you to work back from years, to months, to individual days again.

 ![Example of year selector screen](/images/guide/tipsandtricks-example-of-date-selector-year.JPG "Example of year selector screen")

 ## 5. General features: Time selector

-The time selector feature allows you to effortlessly select a specific time of day through modern UI design.
+The time selector feature allows you to effortlessly select a specific time of day through an intuitive pop-up screen.
 The time field allows you to type in a specific time, as well as select a specific time via the time selector.

 Start by clicking on the small clock icon next to the time field, this opens a dropdown-like menu in which you can scroll through specific times.
 Both the hour and minutes sections are individually scrollable.
 Chosen hours and minutes are automatically inserted into the time field.

 Close the time selector by clicking anywhere on the pop-up/screen you're currently editing on.
+Clicking anywhere outside of the pop-up screen acts as if you are clicking the `Back` or `X` button.
+If you have any unssaved changes you will also see a pop-up asking if you would like to discard your changes.

 ![Example of time selector screen](/images/guide/tipsandtricks-example-of-time-selector.jpg "Example of time selector screen")